-three years (very small business) received a 25 percent discount on its winning bid; and (iii) a bidder with attributed average annual gross revenues that do not exceed \$3 million for the preceding three years (entrepreneur) received a 35 percent discount on its winning bid.
-Auction 86 concluded in 2009 with the sale of 61 licenses.
-Of the ten winning bidders, two bidders that claimed small business status won 4 licenses; one bidder that claimed very small business status won three licenses; and two bidders that claimed entrepreneur status won six licenses.
+three years (very small business) received a 25 percent discount on its winning bid; and (iii) a bidder with attributed average annual gross revenues that do not exceed \$3 million for the preceding three years (entrepreneur) received a 35 percent discount on its winning bid.481 Auction 86 concluded in 2009 with the sale of 61 licenses.482 Of the ten winning bidders, two bidders that claimed small business status won 4 licenses; one bidder that claimed very small business status won three licenses; and two bidders that claimed entrepreneur status won six licenses.

-- 25. EBS The Educational Broadband Service has been included within the broad economic census category and SBA size standard for Wired Telecommunications Carriers since 2007.
+25. EBS - The Educational Broadband Service has been included within the broad economic census category and SBA size standard for Wired Telecommunications Carriers since 2007.
 Wired Telecommunications Carriers are comprised of establishments primarily engaged in operating and/or providing access to transmission facilities and infrastructure that they own and/or lease for the transmission of voice, data, text, sound, and video using wired telecommunications networks.
-Transmission facilities may be based on a single technology or a combination of technologies.
-The SBA's small business size standard for this category is all such firms having 1,500 or fewer employees.
-U.S. Census Bureau data for 2012 show that there were 3,117 firms that operated that year.
-Of this total, 3,083 operated with fewer than 1,000 employees.
-Thus, under this size standard, the majority of firms in this industry can be considered small.
+Transmission facilities may be based on a single technology or a combination of technologies.483 The SBA's small business size standard for this category is all such firms having 1,500 or fewer employees.484 U.S. Census Bureau data for 2012 show that there were 3,117 firms that operated that year.485 Of this total, 3,083 operated with fewer than 1,000 employees.486 Thus, under this size standard, the majority of firms in this industry can be considered small.
 In addition to Census Bureau data, the Commission's Universal Licensing System indicates that as of October 2014, there are 2,206 active EBS licenses.
-The Commission estimates that of these 2,206 licenses, the majority are held by non-profit educational institutions and school districts, which are by statute defined as small businesses. - 26.
-Location and Monitoring Service (LMS).
+The Commission estimates that of these 2,206 licenses, the majority are held by non-profit educational institutions and school districts, which are by statute defined as small businesses.487

+26. Location and Monitoring Service (LMS).
 LMS systems use non-voice radio techniques to determine the location and status of mobile radio units.
-For purposes of auctioning LMS licenses, the Commission has defined a "small business" as an entity that, together with controlling interests and affiliates, has average annual gross revenues for the preceding three years not to exceed \$15 million.
-As "very small business" is defined as an entity that, together with controlling interests and affiliates, has average annual gross revenues for the preceding three years not to exceed \$3 million.
-These definitions
+For purposes of auctioning LMS licenses, the Commission has defined a "small business" as an entity that, together with controlling interests and affiliates, has average annual gross revenues for the preceding three years not to exceed \$15 million.488 A "very small business" is defined as an entity that, together with controlling interests and affiliates, has average annual gross revenues for the preceding three years not to exceed \$15 million.489 A "very small business" is defined as an entity that, together with controlling interests and affiliates, has